-Filed under Accommodation, Art and design, Eating and drinking, featured, Gardens, Hotels, Leisure, Nature, Sightseeing, South of England, United Kingdom, video, Walking
+Filed under United Kingdom, Accommodation, Leisure, video, featured, Art and design, Eating and drinking, Gardens, Hotels, Nature, Sightseeing, South of England, Walking

 Winchester seems to be one of those places that has “Weekend Break” stamped all over it.
 Despite being a city, (it has a cathedral after all) it has that small, market-town feel, with a very walkable historic centre and plenty of green spaces, river walks, interesting artizan shops and great places to eat.
 If that’s not enough, you have the beautiful Hampshire countryside on your doorstep, with walking and country houses to explore within a short drive of Winchester.
 I thought it would be perfect for a weekend away with my sister who lives on the South Coast and an easy drive for both of us after work on a Friday night.
 Here’s what we got up to, which I hope will give you ideas for what you might like to see on your weekend break in Winchester;

 I hope you enjoy the video below about 10 ways to spend a wonderful weekend in Winchester